-- 1. Log in to the JSS with a web browser.

-- 2. In the top-right corner of the page, click Settings 🛣 .

-- 3. Click System Settings.

-- 4. Click Accounts and Groups ... - 5.
+- 1. Log in to the JSS with a web browser. - 2.
+In the top-right corner of the page, click Settings 🗱 . - 3.
+Click System Settings.
+On a smartphone or iPod touch, this option is in the pop-up menu. - 4.
+Click JSS User Accounts & Groups 📥 . - 5.
 Click the JSS user account or group you want to clone, edit, or delete. - 6.
 Do one of the following: - To clone the account or group, click Clone and make changes as needed.
 Then click Save. - To edit the account or group, click Edit and make changes as needed.
 Then click Save. - To delete the account or group, click Delete and then click Delete again to confirm.

-For related information, see the following section in the Casper Suite Administrator's Guide: "Sites"
+For related information, see the following section in the Casper Suite Administrator's Guide:

+"Sites"